clvv/fasd/fad.1.md

     List of all commands that needs to be shifted, defaults to "sudo busybox".

     $_FASD_IGNORE
-    List of all commands that will be ignored, defaults to "fasd ls echo".
+    List of all commands that will be ignored, defaults to "fad ls echo".

     $_FASD_TRACK_PWD
     Fasd defaults to track your "$PWD".
 Set this to 0 to disable this behavior.

     $_FASD_AWK
-    Which awk to use. fasd can detect and use a compatible awk.
+    Which awk to use. fad can detect and use a compatible awk.

     $_FASD_SINK
     File to log all STDERR to, defaults to "/dev/null".